AWilso76/UserAcctMngmt/README.md

 This project demonstrates:
 - Automation of repetitive onboarding/offboarding tasks
 - Basic permission and account control
 - Logging and auditing of administrative actions

+## Prerequisites
+- Windows 10 or higher
+- Python 3.x installed
+- Run script as **Administrator** to allow system changes

 # Usage
 1. Clone the repository